qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Python

 - Default argument is a stored value that will not be re-created on every call.
-- There are subtle differences between numpy and pytorch.

 ### SQL Databases